apify/apify-docs-v2/sources/academy/webscraping/web_scraping_for_beginners/crawling/index.md

 ## Next up {#next}

 First, let's make sure we all understand the foundations.
-In the [next lesson](./recap_collection_basics.md) section of the course.
+In the [next lesson](./recap_collection_basics.md) we will review the scraper code we already have from the [Basics of data collection](../data_collection/index.md) section of the course.